 Show All Answers

-If you are providing care for compensation (any form of payment including free room and board) in exchange for caregiving, you must obtain a permit.
+If you work in Napa County and provide in home care for compensation (any form of payment including free room and board), you must register unless:

-Check with your regular healthcare provider or Tuberculin Skin Testing (TST) is done at the Napa County Public Health Clinic, 2751 Napa Valley Corporate Dr., Bldg.B in Napa.
-You must call for an appointment (707) 253-4270, and return for clearance 48-72 hours after the skin test.
-The fee is $25.
+Check with your regular healthcare provider to determine if you have a test on file.
+If not, you can make an appointment through your regular health care provider or you can contact the Napa County Public Health Clinic, 2751 Napa Valley Corporate Dr., Bldg.B in Napa and make an appointment for a Tuberculin Skin Test (TST).
+You must call ahead for an appointment (707) 253-4270, and return for clearance 48-72 hours after the skin test.
+The fee is currently $25.